Koenigsegg Logo

 Koenigsegg logo 1994

-This drawing was taken from the real family coat of arms, which once belonged to Christian von Koenigsegg’s ancestors.
+This drawing was taken from the actual family coat of arms, which once belonged to the ancestors of Christian von Koenigsegg.
 The company owner delved into his family’s history and discovered that its roots go back to the 12th century, in the era of the knights.
-So, the car brand reflects, to some extent, the legacy of the old days.
+So, the car brand reflects, to some extent, its legacy.

-Small details have been changed in the logo, such as the golden badge at the top.
+Small details have been updated in the logo, including the golden badge at the top.
 It did not appear by chance and is used not only as a decoration.
 This is an unusual monogram made up of the letters KCC.
-The abbreviation is derived from the full name of the car manufacturer: Koenigsegg CC.
+The abbreviation is derived from the car manufacturer’s full name: Koenigsegg CC.

 Of course, the brand’s creator was not involved in graphic design himself.
-He assigned this task to a specialist—his high school friend Jacob Laftman.
-A talented artist immediately got down to business, so in 1994, the project already had an identity system.
-The logo looks progressive, but it has an imprint of a long tradition.
-It reflects the company’s concept based on modern technology and age-old values.
+He assigned this task to a specialist, his high school friend Jacob Laftman.
+A talented artist immediately got to work, so by 1994, the project already had an established identity system in place.
+The logo appears progressive, yet it bears the imprint of a long tradition.
+It reflects the company’s concept, combining modern technology with age-old values.
 In addition, Koenigsegg has a wordmark: black italic lettering with an underscore.

 2020 – today